Generic Name: lisinopril (lye-SIN-oh-pril)

 - Use Prinivil with caution in the ELDERLY; they may be more sensitive to its effects.

-- Prinivil should be used with extreme caution in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.
+- Prinivil should not be used in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY AND BREAST-FEEDING: Prinivil may cause birth defects or fetal death if you take it while you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
 It is not known if Prinivil is found in breast milk.
 Do not breast-feed while taking Prinivil.